BrunoJesus84/research-methods1/README.md

-# research-methods1
+# Assignment on Research Methods I
-Research Methods 1 Project
+DESCRIPTION STEP

 1. Generate the input sequence to be sorted with the script gen.py in python by changing the values of the following variables (PATH:.\rm1\src\PY):